datacraft-dsc/DEPs/6/README.md

 The service provider registers the service and provides the spec for the Service Definition.
 This information describes

-- the endpoints at which the service(s) are available
+- The endpoints at which the service(s) are available
-- the configuration options accepted by the invoke method(s)
-- list of mandatory and optional arguments and their types, accepted by the invoke methods
+- List of mandatory and optional arguments and their types, accepted by the operations
-- sync/async nature of invoke methods
+- Sync/async nature of invoke methods
-- data returned by methods.
+- Data returned by methods.

 ### Service delivery

 The Service Delivery phase consists of

-- the consumer calling the invoke method(s)
+- The consumer calling the invoke operation
-- the service executing the invoke methods.
+- The service executing the operation.
 These could be jobs that take a significant amount of time to complete.
-- the consumer retrieving the result(s) of the invoke method(such as data payloads, created assets and/or associated proofs), or getting a notification (e.g. via a webhook).
+- The consumer retrieving the result(s) of the operations(such as data payloads, created assets and/or associated proofs), or getting a notification (e.g. via a webhook).

 The service spec consists of 2 parts, Service definition and Service Invocation.